 This stunningly beautiful portrait of Anne has been variously attributed to Hans Wertinger or considered to be a copy of the painting at St Johns, Oxford.
 For much of the 20th century it was lost and only known by the black and white photograph.

-I believe this to be the work of Barthyl Bruyn for many reasons, from the works of the workshop of Bruyn through to understanding and depicting her clothing due to his proximity in Cologne, and the influence of the Hapsburg Court on Anne’s clothing.
+I believe this to be the work of Barthyl Bruyn.
+The artistry of the works of the workshop of Bruyn, the understanding, and depiction of her clothing due to his proximity in Cologne, and the recognition of the influence of the Hapsburg Court on Anne’s clothing.

 The delicacy of the work suggests this is a first hand portrait and most likely by Bruyn himself.

 The portrait of Elisabeth Bellinghausen is perhaps the best example of how very sensitive and light his work really was, especially compared to the St John’s portrait.

 While the majority of portraits his workshop generated were for arching frames there are varies with that style but there are some examples that set in a square frame with shading of the background to match.

 The pose likewise is repeated constantly with similar choices of symbols held in the right hand.

 Bruyn carefully depicts folds and textures of fabric, and especially that of the goldwork that is ever present in accessories of women of Cologne.

 It is possible to distinguish the different kinds of woven golden cloth due to how carefully Bruyn and his workshop depict how each responds to physical forces such as stretched over the frame of the hat.
 And this is true of the folds of cloth of gold in Anne’s sleeves; they collapse and ripple as they would in reality.